 - 1 pound chicken thighs, cut into 2-inch pieces

-- one 12-ounce package smoked sausage, sliced into rounds
+- 1 12-ounce package smoked sausage, sliced into rounds

 - 1 large yellow or Vidalia onion, diced